 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2014 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2015 are summarized in the following table:

-Asset Class Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return Long-Term Nominal Real Rate of Return

-Domestic equity 50% 5.95%
+Domestic equity 50% 5.95% 9.20%

-International equity 15% 6.45%
+International equity 15% 6.45% 9.70%

-Fixed income 25% 1.55%
+Fixed income 25% 1.55% 4.80%

-Real estate 10% 3.75%
+Real estate 10% 3.75% 7.00%

 Cash -%

 100%

-^{} Rates shown are net of the 3.25% assumed rate of inflation
+\ Rates shown are net of the 3.25% assumed rate of inflation